-Amazing retro gadgets you can buy to relive the glory days
+Retro gadgets you can buy that will remind you of the glory days

 Macintosh Apple Watch stand

 Fan of all things Apple?
 Then this watch stand is probably for you.

-The Elago W3 Apple Watch stand is a simple charging dock for your Apple Watch that's designed to look like the Macintosh computers we knew and loved in the 1980's, complete with floppy drive cut out and recessed screen.
+The Elago W3 Apple Watch stand is a simple charging dock for your Apple Watch that's designed to look like the Macintosh computers we knew and loved in the 1980s, complete with floppy drive cut-out and recessed screen.

-Your beside clock will never have looked so retro and modern at the same time.
+Your bedside clock will never have looked so retro and modern at the same time.

 NES Mini Classic